 The Organ Mountains-Desert Peaks National Monument includes the Organ Mountains, the Doña Ana Mountains, the Sierra de las Uvas Mountains Complex, and the Greater Potrillo Mountains.

 The Organ Mountains

-The crown jewel of the southern Rockies, the Organ Mountains encompass extremely rugged terrain with a multitude of steep-sided crevices, canyons, spires, and several perennial springs.
+The Organ Mountains encompass extremely rugged terrain with a multitude of steep-sided crevices, canyons, spires, and several perennial springs.
 Organ Needle is the high point in the complex, topping out at slightly under 9,000 feet in elevation.
 In a mere three miles to the west the elevation drops over 4,000 feet, making the Organ Mountains one of the steepest mountain ranges in the western US.
 Most residents and visitors to Las Cruces are impressed with the picturesque backdrop to the city provided by the towering peaks of the Organs, so named because of the steep, needle-like spires that resemble the pipes of an organ.

 Two life zones and the winding Rio Grande River support diverse plant and animal species and form critical wildlife linkages with protected lands to the east and west.